cs50u/bengals_news_summarizer/README.md

 Each digest contains:

 - ✅ Headline as a clickable link
-- ✅ Short summary in Mike Florio style (punchy, factual, no fluff)
+- ✅ Short summary in PFT style (punchy, factual, no fluff)
 - ✅ Timestamped performance metrics per article

 ---